How do I become a Freemason?

 Freemasonry is a serious thing and more than just a hobby to some people, make sure you know what you are getting yourself into.

 Freemasonry Is NOT For Everybody

-If you pass the three “tests” mentioned earlier and you’ve spoken to some Freemasons and you like what the whole Craft and idea is about, then fill out your application and start your process (details will be given by the lodge).
+If you pass the three “tests” mentioned earlier and you’ve spoken to some Freemasons and you like what Freemasonry is all about, then fill out your application and start your process (details will be given by the lodge).

 Give it your proposer (or the lodge secretary) and he will take care of the rest.

 Hopefully, you will receive your first degree in a few weeks/months and you’ll get your third (the Master Mason degree) in about a year’s time (duration varies per lodge so take these as estimates rather than a solid fact).

 Just be patient and enjoy the ride, the first 3 degrees will blow your mind and the journey, not the destination, is what makes Freemasonry such an inspiring and magical experience.

 Now that you know how to join the Freemasons, just remember that this organization has Kings & Presidents in its ranks.